B4.2.1

 | Behavioural | Stalking, ambush and learning where prey gather | Cooperative hunting and timed attacks increase capture success | Schooling, alarm calls, hiding, freezing, fleeing and group vigilance |

 Light is a major abiotic resource for photosynthetic organisms.
-In many forests, water and temperature can support abundant plant growth, so plants often compete most strongly for light.
-Different plant forms tackle the same problem in different ways: get leaves into light without spending more resources than necessary.
+In forests, water and temperature may allow abundant plant growth, so plants often compete most strongly for light.
+Different plant forms solve the same problem in different ways: get leaves into the light without spending more resources than necessary.

 Lianas are woody climbing plants that use other plants for support as they grow towards brighter light.
-They invest less in self-support than a free-standing tree, and more in climbing growth.
+They spend less on self-support than a free-standing tree and more on climbing growth.

 Epiphytes are plants that grow on the surface of another plant without taking food from it.
-By growing on branches or trunks, epiphytes place their leaves in better light than they would get on the forest floor.
-The trade-off is limited access to soil water and mineral ions.
+Growing on branches or trunks puts their leaves in better light than they would get on the forest floor, but it also limits their access to soil water and mineral ions.

-Strangler epiphytes are epiphytes that grow around a host tree and eventually overtop or shade it so strongly that the host may die.
-This form lets a seedling that starts high in the canopy develop into a large, light-harvesting plant.
+Strangler epiphytes are epiphytes that grow around a host tree and eventually overtop it or shade it so strongly that the host may die.
+This form lets a seedling that starts high in the canopy become a large, light-harvesting plant.

 The realized niche is often smaller than the fundamental niche.
-A species might, in principle, tolerate a certain temperature, water depth or food type, but if a competitor does better there, that species may be excluded from that part of its potential range.
+A species might, in theory, tolerate a certain temperature, water depth or food type, but if a competitor does better there, it may be pushed out of that part of its potential range.

-This distinction matters because it separates physiology from ecology.
-Tolerance limits and adaptations show what is possible for a species.
-Interactions with other species decide how much of that possibility is actually used in an ecosystem.
+This distinction helps separate physiology from ecology.
+Tolerance limits and adaptations show what is possible for a species; interactions with other species decide how much of that possibility is actually used in an ecosystem.

-Competition is an interaction where organisms use the same limited resource, so one or both competitors get less access to it.
-It is strongest when two species need almost the same things.
+Competition is an interaction in which organisms use the same limited resource, reducing access to that resource for one or both competitors.
+It becomes strongest when two species need almost the same things.

 Competitive exclusion is the elimination of one species from a habitat or ecosystem because another species outcompetes it for limiting resources.
-If two species have completely overlapping niches, and one uses the limiting resource more successfully every time, the weaker competitor cannot keep a realized niche there.
+If two species have completely overlapping niches, and one consistently uses the limiting resource better, the weaker competitor cannot maintain a realized niche there.

 When two species have overlapping fundamental niches, two main outcomes are possible:

-In data, look for this pattern.
+In data questions, look for the pattern.
 Species grown separately usually show a distribution close to the fundamental niche.
-Grown together, any shift or narrowing shows realized niches under competition.
+Grown together, any shift or narrowing suggests realized niches under competition.
 If one species disappears across the whole overlap, that is competitive exclusion.
 If both remain but occupy different zones, that is niche restriction rather than total elimination.